Styx-/interactive_chess/README.md

 So after some tweaking of my ruby code, and the addition of some of my own Javascript, Opal brought me home.
 Feel free to check out the end result at [Rawgit.](https://rawgit.com/Styx-/interactive_chess/master/index.html)

-It should be noted that this game does not allow you to play against the computer, it's just the board with piece rules added in, i.e. Queens can go perpendicular and diagonal, and pawns can only go forward.
+It should be noted that this game does not allow you to play against the computer, it's just the board with piece and check rules added in, i.e. Queens can go perpendicular and diagonal, pawns can only go forward and any move that puts the relevant king in check is not allowed.

 P.S.
 I've yet to implement En Passant and Castling.
 Additionally, the game assumes that you will play in order white, black, white.